 It was different than other meals we’ve made, but we liked it!
-The only thing I didn’t like was that it made a few more dirty dishes that I usually try to use in my recipes, but it was still worth it.
+The only thing I didn’t like was that it made multiple dirty dishes.
+I usually try to use only one or two in my recipes, but it was still worth it.

 Arrange the fresh spinach on top of the noodles, spreading it out as much as possible.

 In a large skillet, over medium heat, melt 1 tbsp of butter then add the onion and garlic and cook for about 3 minutes.

 Then add the tomato sauce, corn, potatoes, mint, oregano, 1/4 tsp of salt, cinnamon, and pepper, stirring until it is all heated through.

 Spread the potato mixture on top of the spinach and spread it out as much as possible.
 It’s ok if it doesn’t completely cover the spinach, just do the best you can.